Archive for the ‘Supporting Phonemic Awareness’ Category

 Developing Phonemic Awareness: How’s Your Nose, Rose?

-At a Parent Ed program (I call ‘Ready for Reading’) at a preschool last Fall, I talked about the importance of helping children to develop phonemic awareness.
+At one of my Parent Education programs at a preschool last Fall, I talked about the importance of helping children to develop phonemic awareness.
 I explained that, together with alphabet recognition, good phonemic awareness is critically important for young learners.
 We want children to understand that words are made up of sounds and we’d like them to learn to play with the sounds in words.
 Developing a good understanding of rhyming is one element of this.
-Children who ‘get’ rhyming are gaining phonemic awareness.
+Children who ‘get’ the concept of rhyming are gaining phonemic awareness.

 What great fun and what a marvelous learning opportunity; it doesn’t cost a penny, it can be done anywhere, and asking, “How’s your nose, Rose?” just might make waiting in a long line a tiny bit easier.
 If you have a great idea for an inexpensive, portable reading lesson, I hope you’ll share it with us.